top of page

 Our Values

 The NCTA is committed to presenting those arts that collectively define us as a people, that represent continuity from the past to the present and into the future.
-It believes that bringing grassroots artists of the highest caliber, hailing from cultural communities across America, to the people of our nation and the world creates powerful, authentic cultural experiences that are transformative, fostering cultural understanding and strengthening civil society.
+It believes that bringing grassroots artists of the highest caliber, hailing from cultural communities across America, to the people of our nation and the world creates powerful cultural experiences that are transformative, fostering cultural understanding and strengthening civil society.
 The NCTA’s community collaborations are exercises in cultural democracy, and demonstrate the organization’s commitment to working at the grassroots level in its many endeavors.